Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Research the eligibility criteria

-Each grant scheme has specific eligibility criteria around business size, industry sector, location, and project scope.
-It’s well worth carrying out thorough research to make sure your business meets the requirements before you proceed with the application.
+Almost every grant scheme has specific eligibility criteria around business size, industry sector, location, and project scope.
+It’s well worth spending time to make sure your business meets the requirements before you proceed with the application.

 Work out which grants are most suitable

 Explore available grant opportunities that meet with your business goals and objectives.
-Think about factors like funding amount, application deadlines and eligibility criteria to prioritise relevant grants.
+Think about factors like the funding amount available, application deadlines, and eligibility criteria – it will help you prioritise your applications to the most relevant grants (which you have the best chance of being awarded).

 Develop a compelling business plan